 How Do Boat Fenders Work

 Generally speaking, fenders act as cushioning between the hull and hard surfaces like the mooring, rocks, and other boats.
-During peak hours or holidays, there is usually a lot of traffic, colliding and scratching other vessels are unavoidable.
+During peak hours or holidays, there is usually a lot of traffic, and colliding and scratching other vessels are unavoidable.
 Moreover, at large marinas, docking space is very limited.
 When boats dock closely to each other, you can really use the help of fenders, especially on days when the water is rough.

 Types of Boat Fenders